kubernetes/website/content/en/blog/_posts/2024-01-26-webassembly-on-kubernetes-the-practice-guide/index.md

 Next, I will individually demonstrate how to run Wasm modules through both low-level and high-level container runtimes.

-#### Run Wasm modules in a local Linux container, via a low-level runtime
+### Run Wasm modules via low-level container runtimes

 _[Crun](https://github.com/containers/crun)_ is a fast and lightweight OCI container runtime written in C, which has built-in support for WasmEdge.
 In this section, I will demonstrate how to utilize crun to directly launch a Wasm module using the provided config.json and rootfs files, without depending on high-level container runtimes.